hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 ![](/assets/summary.png)

-Any license or NDA agreement signed between you and the Seller will be signed and active upon the Seller accepting the order.
+<span class="green">Any license or NDA agreement signed between you and the Seller will be signed and active upon the Seller accepting the order.</span>

 Click on the license in the summary box to view the signed legal document.

 ![](/assets/license.png)

-To view the Board, click on the Board tab next to chat.
+To view [the Board](/getting-started/what-are-boards/), click on the Board tab next to chat.
 New boards will start empty.

 ![](/assets/board-tab.png)